Creamy broccoli cauliflower salad with broccoli, cauliflower, red bell pepper, bacon, mayonnaise, olive oil, and lemon juice.

 This salad holds up really well in the fridge, which is part of why I love it.
 Store it in an airtight container for up to 3 days.
 The veggies soften a bit, but the flavor actually improves.
 If it looks slightly dry after sitting, a quick stir usually brings it back.

-Variations & Substitutions (Because Everyone Has Opinions)
+Variations & Substitutions

-Once youโve made this broccoli cauliflower salad once, itโs easy to make it your own.
+Once you’ve made this broccoli cauliflower salad once, it’s easy to make it your own.

 - Swap mayo for Greek yogurt if you want it lighter.